 Note that you can view and edit MPE data for notes in all MIDI clips, regardless of whether those clips were created using an MPE-capable device or using other methods (see ‘Creating an Empty MIDI Clip’).
 We will look at viewing and editing MPE data in the following sections.

 To view MPE data in a MIDI clip, first enter Clip View by double-clicking on a clip, then click on the Note Expression Tab or use the key command ALT-3(Win) / ALT-3(Mac) to open the Expression Editors at the bottom of Clip View.
 Four of the five MPE parameters are contained in their own expression lane: Slide, Pressure, Velocity, and Release Velocity.
 By default, only Slide and Pressure are shown.
 Envelopes for the fifth parameter, Pitch, are displayed on top of their corresponding notes in the MIDI Note Editor.

 Each expression lane can be shown or hidden via the lane selector toggle buttons at the left.
 Underneath the lane selector toggle buttons, a triangular toggle button allows showing/hiding all enabled lanes at once.

 When all expression lane selectors are hidden/disabled, pressing the triangular toggle button will show all expression lanes at once.
 Each expression lane can be resized individually via their split lines.
 All expression lanes can be resized simultaneously by dragging the split line between the lanes and the MIDI Note Editor.

-Pressing ALT(PC) / ALT(Mac) and clicking the triangular toggle button displays all expression lanes.
+Pressing ALT(Win) / ALT(Mac) and clicking the triangular toggle button displays all expression lanes.
 When hiding the expression lanes using the triangular toggle button, or by dragging the Expression Editor View split line, the lane visibility toggles are hidden as well.